mulcmu/klipper/docs/Delta_Calibrate.md

 "delta" style printers.

-Delta calibration involves finding the tower endstop positions, tower angles, delta radius, and delta arm lengths.
+Delta calibration involves finding the tower endstop positions, tower angles, tower radii, and delta arm lengths.
 These settings control printer motion on a delta printer.
 Each one of these parameters has a non-obvious and non-linear impact and it is difficult to calibrate them manually.
 In contrast, the software calibration code can provide